civilKaos82/parsing-data-1-csv-in-csv-out-challenge/README.md

 ### Ruby's CSV Library
 Ruby provides a `CSV` library which we'll use to read from and write to CSV files (see [Ruby docs][ruby docs csv]).  `CSV` is not automatically loaded when Ruby starts.
 We need to explicitly require it (see `person_parser.rb`).

-In addition to learning about persistence and transferring data between formats, another goal of this challenge is to learn how to use a new library.
+In addition to learning about persistence and transforming data between formats, another goal of this challenge is to learn how to use a new library.
 The `CSV` library will be unfamiliar to us.
 But, we're going to learn how to use it.
 How do we do that?
 Reading documentation is a great starting point.
 We can also experiment in IRB.
 What else?

 ## Releases